How to Remove a Disputed Account From Your Credit Report

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law

-When and Why You Will Want to Dispute an Account in the First Place
+Why You Want to Dispute an Account in the First Place

 Let's tackle when you should dispute an account in the first place and this takes some planning ahead.
 If you are in the very early phases of buying a home, we suggest you pull your credit at least 6 months prior to actually applying for a loan.
 Let's say you are renting an apartment and your lease it up in 6 moths or so.
 You and your partner are thinking about buying a home when your lease is up and you are just starting to look at homes that are on the market.
 It is at this time you should pull your credit and see what is on there and dispute any negative items.
 Doing it this far in advance will give you plenty of time to mail out dispute letters and resolve any outstanding issues that may arise well before you actually put pen to paper and apply for a loan.